-I’ve always wanted to roll life between my fingers and laugh at its nonsense, but I could never put on that mask of confidence and sophistication I could so clearly see when I closed my eyes.
-The forever intangible truth of my heart seemed an illusion more than a potential at times.
+I’ve always wanted to roll life between my fingers and laugh at its nonsense, but struggled to put on the mask of confidence and sophistication it required.
+The forever intangible truth of my heart seemed an illusion more than potential at times.

-Of course, deep beneath lies, half truths and twisted logic there was always this second hand hope pulling me back.
+Deep beneath lies, half truths and twisted logic there was always this second hand hope pulling me back.
 But every time I tried to reborn as my favourite self I made love to margins and sideways and turned out a little darker.

 Escapism.
 Escapism.
 You don’t stop thinking about it, do you?
 Everywhere you turn there’s walls and chains and does and don’ts – and the whys, hunting and creeping you out.
 You wish you could escape them and live out of your imagination, reinventing the past and intensifying the present.